PixelCyber/Thor/demo-en/demo_list.md

  A root certificate to perform a MiTM for decoding HTTPS traffics is an unique and standard common view and technology.

-The "Thor SSL CA" certificate used in Thor for HTTPS decoding is safe and privacy security, it is generated randomly when Thor first launched and different between devices and users, and stored in app local keychain only.
+"Thor SSL CA" certificate used in Thor for HTTPS decoding is safe and privacy security, it is generated randomly when Thor first launched and stored in app local keychain only.
+Certificates between devices or users are different.

 "Thor SSL CA" certificate is unnecessary, if you don't need HTTPS decryption.